If anything happens to me, army chief and DG ISI will be responsible, says Imran Khan - ExBulletin

 If anything happens to me, army chief and DG ISI will be responsible, says Imran Khan

-Jailed former Pakistani Prime Minister Imran Khan on Tuesday (August 27, 2024) reiterated that the military and the ISI were responsible for his condition and expressed fear for his life.
+ISLAMABAD, Aug 27 (Reuters) – Jailed former Pakistani prime minister Imran Khan on Tuesday reiterated that the military and the ISI were responsible for his condition and expressed fear for his life.

-Khan, 71, who has been in Adiala jail since last year, also accused the current system of being resistant to criticism, responsible for the deterioration of the law and order situation across the country and ruining Pakistan cricket, which has faced repeated defeats.

-In a message posted on X from prison, Khan repeated allegations of rigged elections and said that only a government with a real mandate will be able to plan fundamental reforms.

 |